RJbalikian/rs-hvsr/gpsd_update/Readme.md

 sudo chattr +i /etc/default/gpsd
 ```

-(You can undo this later using the following code: `sudo chattr -i /etc/default/gpsd`)
+(You can undo this later using the following code: `sudo chattr -i /etc/default/gpsd` if you need to make any changes)

 Once you've re-configured GPSD, you can attempt to restart it: